Pros and Cons of Moving to Singapore

 Climate in Singapore

-Most people who are thinking about living in Singapore want to know what the weather will be like.
+Most people who are thinking about living in Singapore have concerns about the weather.

 + PRO: It's warm and balmy all year round

-The temperature ranges from 30 to 33°C from January to December, making it perfect swimming weather every day.
-It's a bit cooler in the evenings, around 25°C, and most properties have air con.
-There's no need to bring jumpers or coats when you move here.
+The temperature ranges from 86 to 92°F (30 to 33°C) from January to December, making it perfect swimming weather year round.
+It's a bit cooler in the evenings, around 77°F (25°C), and most properties have air con.
+Basically, there's no need to bring jumpers or coats when you move here.

 - CON: There are no seasons, and it rains a lot

-The humidity here is usually 70% or more, and will take some getting used to.
-Recent arrivals often take two or three showers a day, just to cool down.
+The humidity here usually hovers around 70% or more, and will certainly take some getting used to.
+New arrivals often take two or three showers a day, just to cool down.
 It also rains a lot.
-Not drizzle, but proper heavy tropical downpours.
+Not drizzle, but proper heavy tropical downpours, particularly during monsoon season.
 These are often short, sharp and sudden, but can last all day.
-Seasoned expats are never far from an umbrella (you can also use it for shade).
+Seasoned expats are never far from an umbrella (also good for shade).